Challenges and Commitments

 1. Nong Pla Lai Reservoir

-2. Dok Krai Resevoir
+2. Dok Krai Reservoir

 3. Khlong Yai Reservoir